Sai-Venky/Trackjectory/README.md

  ### Acknowledgement

 Thanks a lot for the wonderful work.
-The above pre-trained models are taken from the respective links and a large section of the code is adapted from these.
+The above pre-trained models are taken from the respective links.

 https://github.com/ifzhang/FairMOT<br>
 https://github.com/zllrunning/SiameseX.PyTorch<br>